The FDA postpones a highly anticipated meeting on the Pfizer vaccine for young kids

 The scheduled meeting would have looked at only the first two shots in the immunization series not the data for all three shots.
 That was an unorthodox regulatory move that might have gotten the authorization and vaccination moving faster.
 Pfizer and BioNTech said in a Feb.
 1 statement that they applied for authorization this way because of the "urgent public health need."

-The FDA said it would to what it could to make a decision quickly about expansion of the Pfizer vaccine for the youngest kids.
+The FDA said it would do what it could to make a decision quickly about expansion of the Pfizer vaccine for the youngest kids.

 "We realize the need for a vaccine for COVID-19 — even with the drop in cases," FDA's Marks said in the media briefing.
 "We will do our part to move ahead as fast as we can."